tvitovic/squish_candies/README.md

 HTML, CSS and some JS.

-Front-end preview for large screen shop monitors.
+Front-end preview for large screen monitors in shops (high res).